JD-P/minihf/README.md

 * Lightweight web interface and inference server that lets you easily branch your session with the model into multiple completion chains and pick the best ones

+* Make your own feedback dataset by writing with local language models such as StableLM and NeoX 20b.

 * A monte carlo tree search (MCTS) based inference algorithm, Weave, which rejection samples from the model to improve output quality